DOCUMENTATION

 Estimate VRAM before launch

-Ghost Scan estimates peak VRAM and recommends viable GPUs without using any compute.
+Ghost Scan estimates peak VRAM from your training script without using any compute.
 Runs locally in seconds.

 Profile a training job